Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-For landlords renting out single-family and smaller multi-unit dwellings, we’ve partnered with Frontpoint home security systems to make your rentals safer for your tenants.
-Hooking into IoT-enabled alarm systems, fire/smoke detectors among many devices, Frontpoint acts as your rental’s nerve center, managing and sending alerts.
+For landlords renting out single-family and smaller multi-unit dwellings, we’ve partnered with ADT to make your rentals safer for your tenants.
+ADT's Smart Home Security Service acts as your rental’s security center by managing and sending alerts.
 You can be alerted on your smart phone or mobile device!

 Clearly Post and Identify Evacuation Routes

 Place evacuation routes in rentals and common area hallways according to state and local codes.
 Another great idea is to post a list of emergency contacts next to these plans so your staff can be promptly alerted to issues and your tenants will know who to contact.
 In the event of a power outage, be sure that emergency lighting systems illuminate dark interior hallways and exit sign batteries are charged and functioning.